 - Deeply areas exposed to de-icing chemicals.
 Wash away any remnants of de-icing materials by deeply watering once or twice per year.
 Use up to three times what you would typically water, to wash away minerals and salts.

 As this dry, hot summer winds down, it’s important to recognize that drought conditions leave trees more susceptible to disease and insect damage.
 Therefore, deep summer watering is key.
 We include watering advice in our Portland tree services.
 For a complete picture of your trees’ health needs, contact us.
-Our certified arborists are founts of tree knowledge.
+Our leading certified arborists are founts of tree knowledge.
 They can tell you how much water your species need, and how frequently to water each during the different seasons of the year.